zwc1625/reading-errors-and-debugging-reading-errors-nyc01-seng-ft-080320/README.md

      # ./spec/no_ruby_errors_spec.rb:29:in `block (3 levels) in <top (required)>'
 ```

-This is some of the output we recieved after running out test suite with the `learn` or `rspec` command on [this lab](https://github.com/learn-co-curriculum/ruby-lecture-reading-error-messages).
+This is some of the output we recieved after running our test suite with the `learn` or `rspec` command on [this lab](https://github.com/learn-co-curriculum/ruby-lecture-reading-error-messages).
 There is a lot going on there!
 BUT––we know what to look for now.

 We pay attention to the text right after the `Failure/Error:`.